 How does religion reprogram our basic instincts for sharing and caring?
 Our basic survival instinct operates on the subconscious level.
 This ability helps us to assess danger on a subconscious level.
 It’s that gut sense that tells us something is wrong.

-If we grow up in the jungle, we would learn to program it to distinguish between the sounds of dangerous animals.
+If we grow up in the jungle, we would learn to program our cultural narrative to identify the environment’s dangers.
 However, if we grew up in the city, we would not recognize these danger signs.
 We would need someone to help reprogram our senses to pick up these dangers.
 The ability to reprogram this instinctual function is instrumental in our ability to migrate.

 Unfortunately, our survival instinct is prime for misuse.
-Propaganda is the use of information to influence thinking, beliefs, and values.
-It often uses language or situations to elicit an emotional response.
-This triggers our basic fears and insecurities.
+Propaganda uses the information to influence thinking, beliefs, and values.
+It often uses language or situations to elicit an emotional response, which triggers our basic fears and insecurities.
 It manipulates our fight, flight, or freeze response.

-Looks can be deceiving, our cultural programming comes from sources seeking to dictate our thoughts, beliefs, and values.
+Looks can be deceiving, and our cultural programming comes from sources seeking to dictate our thoughts, beliefs, and values.
 These judgments differ from the unprejudiced philosophy of the Goddess Themis.
-It doesn’t take much investigation to see the motives of these entities to promote negative bias and prejudice.
+It doesn’t take much investigation to see these entities’ motives to promote negative bias and prejudice.

-The only way to deal with this issue is to first acknowledge it exists.
-Then, be brave enough to recognize the sources in our lives, and use strategies to deal with it.
+The only way to deal with this issue is first to acknowledge it exists.
+Then, be brave enough to recognize the sources in our lives and use strategies to deal with them.
 It’s just three steps.
 But none of them are easy.
-This is because we live in cultures that saturate us in programming and propaganda.
-The programming comes from many sources, and it comes constantly.
+We live in cultures that saturate us in programming and propaganda.
+The programming comes from many sources, and it comes continuously.
 They build these judgments into the fabric of daily life.
 We become so familiar with it we don’t recognize them.
 We don’t see how social manipulation is controlling our lives.

 1. Acknowledging the Cultural Filter

-The first step is acknowledging that cultural programming exists.
-This is the hardest step.
+The first step is acknowledging that cultural programming exists, which is often the hardest step.
 What the primary sources of this propaganda?
 Unfortunately, it comes from many sources.
-It comes through social institutions like religion which influence our society and government.
+It comes through social institutions like religion, which influence our society and government.
 It comes at us under the guise of “news.”
 Together they represent a formidable combination of ongoing brainwashing.
 Brainwashing is a method of systematic indoctrination.

 Brainwashing techniques can be overt or covert.
 It all depends on the time and level of emotional attachment one has to the programming.
 Propaganda, mentioned earlier, is a form of covert brainwashing.

-Religion represents the single most influential social institution.
-This is how it can program negative bias and prejudice.
+Religion represents the single most influential social institution; it is the source of the cultural narratives’ negative bias and prejudice.
 However, not all religions are harmful.
 Only those that create boundaries and restrictions dictate values and thought.
 As a result, these are harmful because they adversely affect our ability to reason.
-Some religions have more boundaries than others.
+Some religions have more limitations than others.

-For example, Taoism and many forms of Paganism have the fewest constraints over freethinking.
+For example, Taoism and Paganism have the fewest constraints over freethinking.
 With these systems, you are free to explore and develop your path.
-Whereas, the Abrahamic (2) religions have the greatest amount of boundaries.
-They also contain the highest level and negative social programming.
+In comparison, the Abrahamic (2) religions have the largest number of boundaries and harmful prejudices.

-Step one is admitting that this cultural filter exists, and that it is inherently harmful.
-If you admit the programming exists, but think it’s okay then you are still under the influence of the brainwashing.
+Step one is admitting that this cultural filter exists and inherently harmful.
+If you acknowledge the programming exists but think it’s okay, then you are still under the influence of brainwashing.

 2. Identify the Sources of Programming

 Step two, identifying the specific sources in our lives.
-As we said before, the most pervasive source of our cultural programming comes from religion.
-When we can SEE the judgments in this filter, we have a choice to accept or reject judgments and values.
+As we said before, most of the negative social programming comes from organized religion.
+When we can SEE the judgments, we choose to accept or reject judgments and values.
 See how we are programmed to judge and why it is a real Eureka moment.
-You’ll realize we are being programmed to react just like a trout…
+You’ll realize we are programmed to react just like a trout.

 Here are the questions you need to ask yourself: